Want100Cookies/MediaCafe/concept.md

 - Rename movies/episoded to provided format
 - Push notification to several services to notify of on-grap/on-download/on-rename/on-upgrade
 - Calendar functionality containing all releases of episodes and movies
+- Auto add to library using last.fm

 __Screens__
 - Library overview
   - Series
   - Movies
+  - Music
-  - Add (both series/movies but filter is possible)
+  - Add
 - Calendar
 - Activity (showing currently downloading and failed downloads)
 - Wanted